Universtiy of Regensburg:ESR1 will develop a model to describe the emerging

 memory and demographics, including gender, among 4 to 6 year olds.

-ESR2, based in University of Koblenz · Landau, will focus on age group 7 to 9 years old in a cross-sectional design combined with a smaller longitudinal sample.
+University of Koblenz · Landau: ESR2 will focus on age group 7 to 9 years old in a cross-sectional design combined with a smaller longitudinal sample.
 Issues of self-efficacy and stereotyping among this age group will be examined in relation to spatial ability by gender.

-ESR3 in NTNU will shed new light on the relative contribution of nature and nurture to spatial ability development in order to identify which factors of spatial ability (2-D, 3-D, intrinsic & dynamic) are more malleable than others and, therefore, can be developed through training, a key issue for WP4.
+NTNU: ESR3 will shed new light on the relative contribution of nature and nurture to spatial ability development in order to identify which factors of spatial ability (2-D, 3-D, intrinsic & dynamic) are more malleable than others and, therefore, can be developed through training.

-ESR5 in TU Dublin will employ exploratory factor analysis to measure how spatial ability interacts math anxiety, STEM self-efficacy, ranking of subject choice from most to least favourite and working memory development to identify key factors in determining STEM subject choice and career aspirations in Europe today.
+TU Dublin: ESR5 will employ exploratory factor analysis to measure how spatial ability interacts math anxiety, STEM self-efficacy, ranking of subject choice from most to least favourite and working memory development to identify key factors in determining STEM subject choice and career aspirations in Europe today.

-Based in University of Salzburg, ESR6 and ESR9 will investigate principles of design in online learning and how it can be optimised through tailored feedback to promote spatial ability development.
+University of Salzburg: ESR6 and ESR9 will investigate principles of design in online learning and how it can be optimised through tailored feedback to promote spatial ability development.
 Their research will be guided by a theoretical framework for spatial ability development that is based on findings from research in mathematical and geometry education, visual perception, spatial ability, and neurology.

-Educational design research, a systematic way of designing, developing and evaluating educational strategies and products often in naturalistic settings, will be applied to the integrated development of spatial ability in STEAM project work by ESR8 based at TU Delft.
+TU Delft: Educational design research, a systematic way of designing, developing and evaluating educational strategies and products often in naturalistic settings, will be applied to the integrated development of spatial ability in STEAM project work by ESR8.

 Working at KTH, ESR12 will investigate why some countries (i) outperform others and (ii) have a greater gender gap on tests of spatial ability.